realmistic/economics-workshop-dec-2024/README.md

   <em>Economic Indicators Dashboard showing unemployment rate trends and analysis</em>
 </p>

-A comprehensive economic data dashboard that combines data from multiple sources (Yahoo Finance, FRED, and cryptocurrency data) into a Streamlit application with automated data collection and visualization.
+A comprehensive economic data dashboard that combines data from multiple sources (Yahoo Finance, FRED) into a Streamlit application with automated data collection and visualization.

 ## Introduction

 Hi, I'm **Ivan Brigida**, an Analyst at Google with a background in **Economics** and **Data Analysis**.
 Before joining Google, I worked in the banking sector, and 3 years ago, I started investing in **U.S. markets** while living in **Ireland**.
 My work and investing experience focus on using **economic data** to understand the economy, make financial decisions, and develop market strategies.
 You can read more about my approach in my [blog post about macro indicators affecting the stock market](https://pythoninvest.com/long-read/macro-indicators-affecting-stock-market).

 Last year, I ran the **[Stock Markets Analysis Zoomcamp](https://pythoninvest.com/course)**, which attracted **1,800+ registrations**.
-I'll be running it again in **2025** to introduce participants to economic data with reduced technical complexity.
+I'll be running it again in **2025**, you can express your interest here:

 <p align="center">
   <a href="https://pythoninvest.com/course"><img src="https://user-images.githubusercontent.com/875246/185755203-17945fd1-6b64-46f2-8377-1011dcb1a444.png" height="50" /></a>